top of page

 Inspiration can strike outside of the kitchen, too.
 Read up on the latest web design trends and browse through restaurant websites that you especially like.
 Keep an eye out for websites of establishments in your proximity, or ones with a dining style similar to yours.
 You can also take a peek at this collection of restaurant website templates for inspiration that can help get your restaurant's vibe online.

 As you look through these restaurant websites and templates, make a mental note of why you find them so appealing, and what you think can be made better.
 These insights will prove useful in creating your own website.
 You can then start brainstorming any ideas you may have for your site.
 Do you envision a full-screen photo welcoming your visitors, or do you prefer to start with only a restaurant logo or even a bakery logo?
-Do you want your visitors to navigate through the website using a menu, or by scrolling down on a single, long-scroll page?
+Do you want your visitors to navigate through the website using a menu, or by scrolling down on a single, long-scrolling page?
 With ideas such as these starting to take shape, you can begin to plan out your site’s structure.

 Explore our restaurant management online courses on Wix Learn, to get you started with taking your restaurant online.